June 16, 2017 - President Trump’s Cuba Announcement

 - Travel must be for purposes of engaging in a full-time schedule of activities intended to enhance contact with the Cuban people, support civil society in Cuba, or promote the Cuban people’s independence from the Cuban authorities;

-- Each traveler has a full-time schedule of educational activities that will result in meaningful interaction with the Cuban people;
+- Each traveler has a full-time schedule of educational activities that will result in meaningful interaction with the Cuban people.
+The President has instructed Treasury to issue regulations that will end individual people-to-people travel.
+The announced changes do not take effect until the new regulations are issued.

 - An employee, consultant or agent of the sponsoring organization travels with each group to ensure that each traveler has a full-time schedule of educational activities; and